RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   * Shuffles the harbor entrances amongst each other
 * New Option `shuffle_buildings`
   * Shuffles the building entrances amongst each other
-  * The Celadon Department Store entrnaces are included in this pool
+  * The Celadon Department Store entrances are included in this pool
   * A building is considered a multi entrance building if the two entrances are normally connected inside the building.
 For instance, the Celadon Condominium is not considered a multi entrance building and the Route 16 Gate counts as two separate multi entrance buildings
 * Renamed option `dungeon_entrance_shuffle` -> `shuffle_dungeons`
 * New Option `shuffle_interiors`